 D-1001: Waiting List Applications

-With the launch of TWC’s new child care case management system, TX3C, parents will submit their application for the waiting list through the Parent Central application.
+Parents will submit their application for the waiting list through the TX3C-Parent Central application.
 Boards must have procedures for determining potential eligibility and placing customers on a waiting list when customers are unable to complete the online application.
-TWC will provide Boards with paper waiting lists and standard applications.
+To support parents that may not be able to access or use the online application, Boards may provide the TWC-developed paper-based waiting list application to parents.
 Eligibility screenings conducted for the purpose of adding a customer to a waiting list may be based on customer self-attestation.

 Rule Reference: §809.18